th-duvanel/fuzzer-tests/README.md

 ## About

-This repo has two parts: the pre testing for already existing fuzzers for TLS, with the aim of finding the one with highest perfomance
+This repo has two parts: the pre testing for already existing fuzzers for TLS, with the aim of finding the one with highest perfomance.
 The second part is the fuzzer development itself.

 ### Fuzzers Table